amanteaux/spark-ws-demo/README.md

 ## Spark review
 ### Strengths
-- Spark launch fast ~ about 50ms
+- Spark launches fast ~ about 50ms
 - Spark *is* fast : the overhead on top of Jetty is very small, Spark action execution is almost as fast as raw servlet
 - Spark is simple : no reflection, no annotation, small library ; you will not encounter a lot of bad surprises using Spark
+- Spark supports webSockets
+- Spark supports an instance API: `Service.ignite().get("/api/hello", (request, response) -> "hello")`

 ### Weaknesses
 - Swagger cannot be easily integrated, see [issue #258](https://github.com/perwendel/spark/issues/258)
-- The current HTTP API is blocking: if you want to implement long polling or WebSocket, you will have a hard time
+- The current HTTP API is blocking: if you want to implement an asynchronous web-service, you will have a hard time
-- There is no instance API to configure Spark server, only the static API is available :(, see [pull request #167](https://github.com/perwendel/spark/pull/167)
+- The instance API is not yet fluent

 ### Typical use cases
 - Microservices architecture